The Bilateral Brain as Coupled Modons

 Corpus callosum and commissural systems as inter-modon coupling, dominant-submissive cycling as substrate-coherence-leader exchange, and psychological disorders as substrate-coupling-imbalance signatures

-This chapter develops the bilateral architecture in six passes: the two-coupled-modon architecture, the corpus callosum as inter-modon coupling channel, hemispheric specialisation as differential coherence-cell tiling, dominant-submissive cycling as substrate-coherence-leader exchange, flow as cross-hemispheric co-coherence, and psychological disorders as substrate-coupling-imbalance signatures.
+This chapter develops the bilateral architecture in seven passes: the two-coupled-modon architecture, the corpus callosum as inter-modon coupling channel, hemispheric specialisation as differential coherence-cell tiling, dominant-submissive cycling as substrate-coherence-leader exchange, flow as cross-hemispheric co-coherence, the bilateral pair as the substrate’s both-poles architecture at the organ scale, and psychological disorders as substrate-coupling-imbalance signatures.

 Two Coupled Modons at the Organ Scale